State Board of Education

 Live Audio Streaming of State Board Meetings

-The Department now offers live streaming audio of State Board of Education meetings.
-The new service will allow greater access to meetings for everyone around the state.
-Click here for registration information.
-Once on the events page, click on the upcoming and live events button to register.
+The Department offers live streaming audio of State Board of Education meetings.
+This service allows greater access to meetings for everyone around the state.
 Please note that the monthly meetings will not be recorded.
+Please visit our LiveStream page to listen to the meetings.

 Upcoming State Board Meetings: